brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/sexual-assault.md

       Our Arizona sexual assault lawyers have significant experience handling and winning cases involving claims of non-consensual sex.
-We have handled cases related to rape, date rape, Rohypnol or GHB, sexual conduct with a minor (under 18 but over 14 years of age), and cases where claims of intoxication or drugs made a person mentally or physically incapable of consenting to sex.
+We have handled cases related to rape, date rape, sexual abuse, Rohypnol or GHB, sexual conduct with a minor (under 18 but over 14 years of age), and cases where claims of intoxication or drugs made a person mentally or physically incapable of consenting to sex.
 Sentences for individuals convicted of sexual assault range from probation to prison terms that can exceed fourteen years.

       In Arizona, statutory rape is defined as sexual conduct with a minor under